bratkartoffel/security-jwt/memcache/README.md

 | fraho.jwt.refresh.cache.memcache.host    | 127.0.0.1 | Hostname or IP Adress of memcache server|
 | fraho.jwt.refresh.cache.memcache.port    | 11211     | Port of memcache server|
 | fraho.jwt.refresh.cache.memcache.timeout | 5         | Timeout (in seconds) when talking to memcache server|

+This module also puts a contraint on the ```fraho.jwt.refresh.expiration``` property.
+Due to protocol restrictions when communicating with the memcache server, this field may not exceed 30 days.